mobilecoinfoundation/mobilecoin/mobilecoind-dev-faucet/README.md

 be mobilecoind "Receiver Tx receipt" for the submitted transaction.
 If `success` is `false` then `err_str` will describe the problem.

-You may GET to `/status`, and the faucet will respond with a json object:
+GET requests to `/status`, will respond with a json object with the following information:

 ```
 {